 Continuation Patent Application Vs. Continuation-In-Part – Which Is Better And Why

-In this article, we will elaborate on Continuation application and Continuation-in-parts application to give you a better perspective about the advantages and disadvantages of filing the two.
+In this article, we will elaborate on Continuation application and Continuation-in-parts application.
+This will give you a better perspective about the advantages and disadvantages of filing the two.

-A Continuation-in-part (CIP) Application is an application filed during the lifetime of an earlier filed nonprovisional application and includes some substantial portion, or all, of the earlier nonprovisional application and additional subject matter not disclosed in the earlier non-provisional application.
+A Continuation-in-part (CIP) Application is an application which we file during the lifetime of an earlier filed non-provisional application.
+And, in addition to that, it includes some substantial portion, or all, of the earlier non-provisional application.
+It also includes additional subject matter not disclosed in the earlier non-provisional application.

-When to File a CIP application
+When to File a CIP application?

-A continuation application is an application for the invention disclosed in a prior-filed co-pending nonprovisional application or an international application designating the United States.
+A continuation application is an application which we file for the invention disclosed in a prior-filed co-pending non-provisional application or an international application designating the United States.
 The disclosure presented in the continuation application must not include any new subject matter.

-When to File a Continuation Application
+When to File a Continuation Application?

 An applicant may have a recourse to filing a continuation application in order to introduce a new set of claims and to establish a right to further examination by the Office.
 For example, continuation applications are used when an applicant wants to pursue additional claims of an earlier application.